Esilff/CppMakeApp/README.md

 # CppMakeApp
-A script made to generate a cpp app
+This little project was made in order to learn bash scripting.